kamranahmedse/developer-roadmap/src/roadmaps/system-design/content/115-communication/104-rest.md

 - Self-descriptive error message (status response in HTTP) - Use status codes, don't reinvent the wheel.
 - HATEOAS (HTML interface for HTTP) - your web service should be fully accessible in a browser.

+REST is focused on exposing data.
+It minimizes the coupling between client/server and is often used for public HTTP APIs.
+REST uses a more generic and uniform method of exposing resources through URIs, representation through headers, and actions through verbs such as GET, POST, PUT, DELETE, and PATCH.
+Being stateless, REST is great for horizontal scaling and partitioning.

 To learn more, visit the following links:

 - [What Is REST?](https://github.com/donnemartin/system-design-primer#REST)